-- For details on the ID code check, see the hardware manual of the microcomputer. - The specified ID code is stored as 8-bit data in ID store addresses (FFFFDF, FFFFE3, FFFFEB,FFFFEF, FFFFF3, FFFFF7 and FFFFFB).
-And FF is stored in address FFFFFF (Refer to -protect1). - When the option (-protect1 or -protectx) to use ROM code protect function is specified, the following protect code is filled in protect code store address.
+- For details on the ID code check, see the hardware manual of the microcomputer. - The specified ID code is stored as 8-bit data in ID store addresses.
+And FF is stored in ROM code protect control address or option function select register.